Report: Adult Site Leaks Extremely Sensitive Data

 Stalking by fans

-For some, live adult webcams provide an important outlet; for a few, they can become obsessed with a particular cam model and have a strong desire to meet them.
-There are those that would potentially follow through with this, thereby stalking the model, if they had enough information about them (such as real name, address, phone number, etc.).
+For some, pornography can provide an important outlet; for a few, they can become obsessed with a particular actor and have a strong desire to meet them.
+There are those that would potentially follow through with this, thereby stalking the person, if they had enough information about them (such as real name, address, phone number, etc.).

 Stalking is a gateway to a number of additional threats, including harassment, rape, kidnap, and even homicide.